-Mr PM suffered a CVA causing slight left sided weakness on the 29th May 2020.
+Mr PM suffered a CVA causing slight left sided weakness.
 He was admitted to SHH for investigations and discharged home 6 days later.
 Mr PM was referred to the Stockport community rehab service with ongoing rehab needs.
 He was triaged and placed on the acute CNRS pathway.

-Mr PM was assessed on 4th June 2020 via telephone consultation due to restrictions bought about by COVID 19.
+Mr PM was assessed via telephone consultation due to restrictions bought about by COVID 19.
 The subjective history was taken via telephone call and the objective assessment was carried out via face time with PM’s consent.
 Initially no major issues were revealed.
 Mr PM had only been home for 24 hours at assessment and was therefore had not returned to his normal ADLs.

 Mr PM was followed up via phone plus video consultation one week later.
 Mr PM had many questions re stroke but had not been contacted by the stroke association.
 Referral was made to the stroke association.

 Mr PM had good gross range of movement and functional muscle strength in all 4 limbs.
 He had good sitting balance and was able to sit to stand without using his hands.
 He could walk independently at a slow pace.
 He was able to go up and down the stairs using a bannister.
 He had supervision with getting in and out of the bath to shower but washed and dressed independently.
 He could walk outdoors with supervision of one but did not feel confident enough to do this independently.
 He was off work on sick leave and had stopped driving.

 - Patient unsure regarding appropriate level of activity and exercise following CVA.

 |2) To be able to manage to walk for 20 mins outdoors.||Achieved.|

 |3) To take part in regular exercise program long term.||Achieved.|